rickhull/tuning_phreak/README.md

 term.
 We will prefer "tone".

+### Semitones

-So technically we have 12 semitones, or half-steps, which correspond to 6 tones.
+So technically we have 12 semitones, or half-steps, which correspond, roughly, to 6 tones.
+7 white keys and 5 black keys.
+One complication is that we can, but don't have to, distinguish between two types of semitones:

+* Chromatic semitone: a semitone "within a note" (e.g. A to A-sharp)
+* Diatonic semitone: a semitone "across two different notes" (e.g. A to B-flat)

+In this view, a tone is defined as a chromatic semitone plus a diatonic semitone.
+Similarly to how a piano has 7 white keys and 5 black keys, an octave has 7 diatonic and 5 chromatic semitones.
+Since there is an imbalance, we can only match 5 chromatic semitones to 5 diatonic semitones, we can think of an octave as 5 tones plus two diatonic semitones.